betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 A magnetometer is a 3D electronic compass, returning magnetic field strength in 3 orthogonal axes.
 Magnetometer data is used to estimate the 'heading' of the quad, meaning the angle in degrees between the nose of the quad and "true North".
 When set up correctly, the returned value should, for example, be 90° when the nose of the quad is pointing due East, 180° when pointing due South, etc.

-Mag information improves behaviour in GPS Rescue during the climb and descend phases, where wind and drift can confuse a GPS-only heading.
+Mag information improves behavior in GPS Rescue during the climb and descend phases, where wind and drift can confuse a GPS-only heading.
 It essential for accurate position hold, which we will support later.

 The Mag heading is shown numerically in Configurator on the main Setup screen, in the GPS tab, and graphically over the Map in the GPS tab.